Digitally Strengthened After the Pandemic

 This is not the only reason why Johannes Hausenberger has no doubts that he made the right decision: “After all, our warehouse workers thrive for their work and not for filling out countless invoices every day.
 It was important to take everyone with us right at the start of the project.
 To explain to them where the advantages lie and why digitalization is necessary.
 Indeed, there is no alternative for the future in our market segment.

 The early pandemic period was very challenging for projects like ours.
-In one fell swoop, easy had to help countless companies digitalize their business in such a way that they remained marketable.
-Despite this heavy project load, easy always communicated the available capacities to us transparently, and reliably brought our project to the finish line within the targeted timeframe.
+In one fell swoop, EASY SOFTWARE had to help countless companies digitalize their business in such a way that they remained marketable.
+Despite this heavy project load, EASY always communicated the available capacities to us transparently, and reliably brought our project to the finish line within the targeted timeframe.

 Today, the system helps us focus more on our core activities than ever before.
 As a result, the investment in digitalization pays for itself.”